Lewis65/portfolio/README.md

 ## Todo

-- Capture images for projects
 - Change external links to HTML on Contentful markdown
 - Create AWS Lambda for email from contact form and call it from secrets.json
-- Add skills/technologies section to homepage
+- Have Project Tags lie on top of wrappers so they are clickable as filters
+- Correct gathering of tags on all projects
+- Restyle

 ## Secrets